About AMW

 She grew up in a small town (population ~ 125 in 1960) on the San Marcos River in Central Texas, where pickups were for hauling hay and kids and horses, guns were for killing the occasional rattlesnake, Miss Pedula the milk cow grazed by the roadside, and a dear old gentleman sold double-dip ice cream cones for a nickel.
 Old ladies played dominoes on front porches in the afternoons, and old men gossiped on benches outside the post office.
 There were still horned toads and lightning bugs, mosquitoes were about one-tenth the size they are now, and no one locked their doors.
 Life there is different today, but if she can’t have the old town back, she’ll rebuilt it in fiction.

-Laura Oles is a photo industry journalist who spent twenty years covering tech and trends before turning to crime fiction.
-She has published over 200 articles in retail and consumer magazines and has served as a columnist for Digital Camera Magazine, Memory Makers Magazine, Picture Business, PhotoInduced, ClubMom (now Cafe Mom) and others.
+Laura spent two decades as a photo industry journalist covering technology and trends before turning to crime fiction.
+She has been widely published in numerous photography magazines and served as a columnist for several publications.

 V.P.
 Chandler